The conference will be held 5-7 January 2022.

 In light of the virtual format for this year’s meeting, instead of running online poster sessions, we will be offering flash presentations via Twitter.
 Abstract submissions to present a Flash Twitter Presentation can be completed after registration, and submissions close 30 November 2021.

 Each presenter will be allocated a fifteen-minute time-slot for their Twitter Flash Presentation.
 Participants will post a thread about their research in the first 2-3 minutes and the remaining time is intended for discussion and questions.

 which will explain in further detail how the twitter flash presentations will be run, and a step-by-step guide on how to create your twitter threads.

 Yes!
 Just submit an abstract for both at registration.

-Talks and posters are allocated on a first-come, first-served basis (in order of abstract submission) until all talk slots are filled.
+Talks and flash presentations are allocated on a first-come, first-served basis (in order of abstract submission) until all talk slots are filled.
 We particularly encourage submissions from early career researchers and PhD students.